Transpacific flight: Records

 On February 21, 1995, aviator Steve Fossett was the first person to make a solo flight across the Pacific Ocean in a balloon from South Korea to Leader, Saskatchewan.

 On 25 January 2015, pilots Troy Bradley and Leonid Tiukhtyaev flying the Two Eagles Balloon, surpassed the Double Eagle II duration record and Double Eagle V distance record after traveling 6,075 mi across the Pacific.

 In 2015 and 2016, Solar Impulse 2 made a transpacific crossing while attempting to circumnavigate the world.
 The plane landed in Mountain View, California after three days of continuous flying from Hawaii.
 The pilots only slept 20 minutes at a time, and the plane's cockpit had no heating or air conditioning.
-The plane was piloted by two Swiss pilots, Bertrand Piccard, a Swiss psychiatrist, and André Borschberg, a Swiss engineer and entrepreneur.
+The plane was piloted by two Swiss pilots: Bertrand Piccard, a psychiatrist, and André Borschberg, an engineer and entrepreneur.